bpkleer/typst-academicons/README.md

 A Typst library for Academicons through the desktop fonts.

+This is based on the code from `duskmoon314` and the package for #link("https://github.com/duskmoon314/typst-fontawesome")[#text("typst-fontawesome", weight: "bold")].

 p.s.
 The library is based on the Academicons desktop fonts (v1.9.4)

 ## Usage